UNLOCK FREE TRAINING

 Section 331-A:10 deals specifically with Qualifications for Licensure and will be discussed separately in the section below.

-Although it doesn’t directly affect licensed real estate professionals and wholesalers, you should at least be aware that there is also a New Hampshire Real Estate Appraisers Board that regulates appraiser activity in the state.
+Although it doesn’t directly affect licensed real estate professionals and wholesalers, you should at least be aware that the New Hampshire Real Estate Appraisers Board regulates appraiser activity in the state.
 It is governed by RSA 310-B and Rab 100-500.

 Disclosure Obligations

-As part of your due diligence, when you sell a home in New Hampshire, you're bound by certain disclosure obligations.
-Residential real estate sellers must tell prospective homebuyers certain important information to ensure no deception takes place.
+When you sell a home in New Hampshire, you are bound by certain disclosure obligations as part of your due diligence.
+Residential real estate sellers must tell prospective homebuyers important information to ensure no deception occurs.

 Sellers who make disclosures as part of the purchase agreement will prevent the buyer from suing them after closing if they discover any hidden defects that were previously revealed.

-Most states require a detailed written disclosure report to potential buyers that identify several things.
+Most states require a detailed written disclosure report to potential buyers that identifies several things.
 However, in New Hampshire, the disclosure laws are relatively limited.

 N.H.
 Rev. Stat.
 Ann. § 331-A:25-b says that agents have a duty to sellers to act on behalf of all prospective buyers and disclose to them "any material physical, regulatory, mechanical, or on-site environmental condition affecting the subject property of which the licensee [the agent] has actual knowledge."